learn-co-curriculum/dsc-chi-square/README.md

 But, is the difference statistically significant?

-Because we have the data set up as a [contingency table](https://en.wikipedia.org/wiki/Contingency_table), we can use the `chi2_contingency` function instead of `chisquare`:
+Because we have the data set up as a [contingency table](https://en.wikipedia.org/wiki/Contingency_table), we can use the `chi2_contingency` function ([documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chi2_contingency.html)) instead of `chisquare`:

 ```python